0cjs/sedoc/nix/README.md

     system: "x86_64-linux", multi-user?: yes, version: nix-env (Nix) 2.24.2, channels(root): "nixpkgs", nixpkgs: /nix/var/nix/profiles/per-user/root/channels/nixpkgs
     system: "x86_64-linux", multi-user?: no, version: nix-env (Nix) 2.24.1, nixpkgs: /home/cjs/.nix-defexpr/channels/nixpkgs

+`nix-info` itself is a shell script that can be examined to see what it does.
+It appears to check if a system is multiuser by building the `multiuser.nix` package, that just checks during the build to see if the builder is in the `nixbld` group.

 #### Hashbangs

 Individual scripts may use nix via [`nix-shell` hashbang][nix #!] to